TIMBER FRAMING COMES FROM A LONG TRADITION

 Modern timber framing has capitalized on technology, using industrial mill processing to speed up the production and reduce costs.
-Before the advent of the industrial mill, timber framing was a solely handcrafted process from the ground up.
+However, before the advent of the industrial mill, timber framing was a solely handcrafted process from the ground up.
 Diaries of early Americans in New England describe the culture surrounding timber framing as one of community-driven labor.
 Farmers in need of a new barn would spend the winter gathering wood, and the spring preparing the wood for a master timber framer.
 Under the timber framer’s direction, the farmer and his neighbors would raise the structure together.
 In this way, barns and town halls were constructed relatively quickly with the help of fellow citizens.

 Resurrection of the Craft

-Timber Framing was one of the major building models in the United States until the 1900s when the industrial revolution met the demand for housing by producing smaller, dimensional lumber from its new mills.
+Timber framing was one of the major building models in the United States until the early 1900s when the industrial revolution met the demand for housing by producing smaller, dimensional lumber from its new mills.
 Instead of timber frame construction, this type of lumber led to “light frame” construction, or “stick building,” where a series of small pieces of lumber made up the structural frame.
 In the 1970s, a group of dedicated builders revived the timber frame tradition and started building structures in historic fashion.
 Today, timber frame construction offers the strength and beauty of the timber frame tradition with modern improvements in insulation, design, and more.

 Commitment to Preserving History